Claustn/xipherdk/content/posts/2021-12-30-Running-HomeAssistant-TrueNAS-Scale.md

 title: Running HomeAssistant on  TrueNAS Scale
 ---
 What is a christmas without breaking stuff (In the last week my battery died in the car, pipe burst inside our washing machine and had central heating issues)

-So I though why not mess with HomeAssistant as well 😏 I have a small SuperMicro server that I have not used for a while, so I decided I wanted to try an run UnRaid on it.
+So I though why not mess with HomeAssistant as well 😏 I have a small SuperMicro server that I have not used for a while, so I decided I wanted to try an run UnRaid on it to move my HomeAssistant from my Raspberry PI 4.

 ![](../static/assets/images/2021-12-30-15-43-47.png)

 But after some research I discovered that some people claimed that issues could occur running UnRaid on a machine that purely has SSD's because of some TRIM issues with BTRFS.

 So I decided to try out the new **TrueNAS Scale** which runs on Debian so I could use KVM and Docker instead of Bhyve and Jails (Be aware it is still only a Release Candidate)

 This is not a guide on how to use **TrueNAS Scale** this is just getting HomeAssistant running as a VM inside of TrueNAS